Elham-Babaei/Leaf_dataset_classification/README.md

-# Introduction to ML project
+## Classification of Leaf dataset coded in R

-classification on Leaf dataset coded in R
+The project of Introduction to ML course.